This BLOG On Cost Of Home Ownership Versus Its Benefits And Rewards Was UPDATED And PUBLISHED On November 19th, 2020

 With sellers concessions, homebuyers who qualify for VA Loans and USDA Loans can become homeowners with zero dollars out of their pocket.

 Are Reserves Required By Lenders

 There are times where lenders will require reserves for mortgage loan applicants who have lower credit scores, no rental verification, poor credit, or short term on the job.
-Automated Underwriting System will state on AUS Findings if borrowers needs reserves.
+Automated Underwriting System will state on AUS Findings if borrowers need reserves.
 All manual underwriting need one month’s reserves.
-Reserves is one month’s principal, interest, taxes, insurance:
+Reserves are one month’s principal, interest, taxes, insurance:

 - Reserves are one month of principal, interest, taxes, and insurance.

 - Most mortgage loan applicants with credit scores higher than 620 will not be required to have reserves